-As a manager in the data solutions team at Emory University's Library and Information Systems department, he supported a passionate group of informatics analysts.
-He worked in close cooperation with Emory physicians, researchers and administrators to help analyze their information requirements and collaboratively design and implement data-driven solutions.
-His professional interests include building cost-effective, scalable database applications that leverage open source technologies of today.
+As a manager in the data solutions team at Emory University’s Library and Information Systems department, he supported a passionate informatics analyst group.
+He cooperated with Emory physicians, researchers, and administrators to help analyze their information requirements and collaboratively design and implement data-driven solutions.
+His professional interests include building cost-effective, scalable database applications that leverage the open source technologies of today.

 Shailesh recently completed his master’s degree in public health (MPH) with a concentration in applied public health informatics at Emory University’s Rollins School of Public Health.
 He also holds a master’s degree in computer application from Gujarat University, India.